-As described in Section 1.4.1, Need for the Project, I-15 between Farmington and Salt Lake City has aging infrastructure and worsening operational characteristics for current and projected (2050) travel demand, both of which contribute to decreased safety, increased congestion, lost productivity, and longer travel times.
+As described in Section 1.4.1, Need for the Project, in Chapter 1, Purpose and Need, I-15 between Farmington and Salt Lake City has aging infrastructure and worsening operational characteristics for current and projected (2050) travel demand, both of which contribute to decreased safety, increased congestion, lost productivity, and longer travel times.
 East-west streets that access or cross I-15 are important to connect communities and support other travel modes such as biking, walking, and transit.
 When I-15 and its interchanges do not support travel demand, traffic is added to the local streets, which affects both the regional and local transportation system as well as safe, comfortable, and efficient travel by other travel modes.